damianhakert/damianhakert.github.io/source/jobs/sales-operations-manager/index.html.md

 * Manager Platforms and Systems: Responsible for all SalesForce.com administration including user management, data management, application setup, customization, reports and dashboards.
 Zuora, WebEx, TrainTool, etc.
 * Partner in the development of sales coverage, headcount planning and sales quota.
 * Create and manage New Hire Boot Camps to quickly ramp up Sales Reps
-* Improve and manage the Corporate Sales Certification Program
+* Improve and manage the [Sales Onboarding Bootcamp](https://about.gitlab.com/handbook/sales-onboarding/)
 * Create Board level presentations for the Chief Revenue Officer
 * Manage, analyze and summarize the weekly Sales Forecast
 * Create and manage programs for Weekly and Quarterly Sales Training sessions